rakshasa/rtorrent/doc/manual/logging.md

 Some control over formatting will be provided at a later date.

+## Appending to log files

+    log.append_file "rtorrent.log", "/tmp/rtorrent.log"

+The `log.open_file` clears any existing contents of the file.
+If you'd prefer to have a single log file that persists across application restarts, you can use the `log.append_file` in place of the `log.open_file` configuration key.

 ## Adding outputs to events

     # log.add_output = "logging event", "log name"